-- The heart: From below 30°C body temperature arrhythmias occur and from below 27°C death by ventricular fibrillation.
+- The heart: At temperatures of 30°C and below, body temperature arrhythmias occur, and at temperatures of 27°C and below, death by ventricular fibrillation occurs.

-- The skin: Perniones are hemolysis spots (also referred to as cold spots) on the extension side of the extremities (usually on the forearms and lower legs), which are reddish and look like traumatic bleeding.
-They can be distinguished from them by the fact that the subcutaneous fat is not pinched.
-Furthermore, red, itchy or painful swelling appears underneath the skin (frostbite).
-These occur particularly in parts of the body with less blood supply such as toes, fingers, and ears.
+- The skin: Perniones are hemolysis spots (also referred to as ‘cold spots’) on the extension side of the extremities (usually on the forearms and lower legs); they are reddish and look like traumatic bleeding.
+They can be distinguished from the latter by the fact that the subcutaneous fat is not pinched.
+Furthermore, red, itchy, or painful swelling appears underneath the skin (frostbite).
+These occur particularly in parts of the body with less blood supply, such as toes, fingers, and ears.

-- The stomach: Wischnewsky bleedings, which are haemorrhagic erosions of the gastric mucosa that are typical for death due to freezing.
+- The stomach: Wischnewsky spots are hemorrhagic erosions of the gastric mucosa that are typical in death caused by freezing.

-- The musculature: Small bleedings are located particularly in the musculature of the body core and microscopic tears of the muscle fibre, i.e. in the musculus ileopsoas.
+- The musculature: Small bleedings are located particularly in the musculature of the body core and microscopic tears of the muscle fiber, i.e. in the ileopsoas muscle.

-- Changes in the blood: high blood sugar, acidosis, ketoacidosis as a result of fat breakdown.
-The blood has a bright red colour due to the stronger binding of O2 to haemoglobin.
+- Changes in the blood: High blood sugar, acidosis, and ketoacidosis occur as a result of fat breakdown.
+The blood has a bright red color due to the stronger binding of O2 to hemoglobin.

 Paradox sensation of warmth in deaths by freezing or hypothermia

-It is quite typical to find a partially or completely undressed corpse, so that initially the suspicion of a sexual offense can occur.
-People with hypothermia undress due to the increased blood circulation in the skin during the dying stage, which leads to an intense feeling of warmth.
+It is quite typical to find a partially or completely undressed frozen corpse so that initially suspicion of a sexual offense may occur.
+People with hypothermia undress because the increased blood circulation in the skin during the dying stage leads to an intense feeling of warmth.

-As these victims also suffer from hallucinations due to the lack of oxygen, they totally ignore the reality and dispose of some or all of their clothing.
-Alcohol promotes this process.
+Because these victims also experience hallucinations because of the lack of oxygen, they ignore the reality and dispose of some or all of their clothing.
+Alcohol intoxication promotes this thought process.

-Differentiating between crimes, accidents, suicides with deaths by freezing or hypothermia
+Differentiating among crimes, accidents, and suicides with deaths by freezing or hypothermia

-A direct drowning, on the other hand, is suffocation under water comprised of the following criteria: gasping for air before going under, holding one’s breath after going under (possibly several repetitions of these two processes), shortness of breath with breathing out and inhaling water, pre-terminal pause for breath due to paralysis and death.
-Overall, drowning takes between three and five minutes.
+Direct drowning, on the other hand, is suffocation underwater comprising the following criteria: gasping for air before going under, holding one’s breath after going under (possibly several repetitions of these two processes), shortness of breath with breathing out and inhaling water, and a preterminal pause for breath due to paralysis and death.
+Overall, drowning takes between 3 and 5 minutes.

-Death in the bathroom refers to death by coincidentally being in water.
-Often this occurs in the bathtub due to an abrupt collapse of the main vital functions, so that all vital reactions are at lost.
+Death in the bathroom refers to death while coincidentally being in water.
+Often, this occurs in the bathtub because of an abrupt collapse of the main vital functions, so that all vital reactions are lost.

 Vital reactions during drowning

-In addition, a spasmodic inspiration leads to an inflation of the lungs causing bleeding again, the so-called Paltauf Spots.
-These spots are about the size of a fingertip, sub-pleural, and of red to brown colour.
-The macroscopic image of the bloated, red lung is called erythema aquosum (only when drowning in fresh water).
-The lung cannot even be collapsed with the pressure of a finger (volume pulmonum auctum).
+Also, a spasmodic inspiration leads to an inflation of the lungs causing bleeding again, the so-called Paltauf spots.
+These spots are about the size of a fingertip, are subpleural, and are red to brown in color.
+The macroscopic image of the bloated, red lung is called emphysema aquosum (only when drowning in fresh water).
+The lung cannot even be collapsed with the pressure of a finger (volumen pulmonum auctum).

-Water is found in the alveoli with typical elements such as plankton and diatoms.
-With a sediment analysis of the discovery site and an analysis of the composition of the water in the lungs, the drowning site may possibly be reconstructed.
+Water is found in the alveoli, typically with elements such as plankton and diatoms.
+With a sediment analysis of the discovery site and an analysis of the composition of the water in the lungs, the drowning site may be reconstructed.

-As water was ingested, it can also be found in the stomach.
-The stomach contents are therefore typically three-layered: foam is at the top followed by water and finally chyme which is referred to as Wydler´s sign.
+As the water was ingested, it can also be found in the stomach.
+The stomach contents are therefore typically three-layered: foam is at the top followed by water and finally chyme; this formation is referred to as Wydler’s sign.

-The reflective vomiting of water also leads to tears of the mucosa of the cardia, the Sehrt’s mucosal tear.
-Another common finding is the Svechniko´s sign.
-It describes the presence of the drowning fluid in the sphenoid sinus.
+The reflexive vomiting of water also leads to tears of the mucosa of the cardia, the Sehrt’s mucosal tear.
+Another common finding is Svechniko’s sign; it describes the presence of the drowning fluid in the sphenoid sinus.